aadorian/rr/readme.md

 ```
 58) Aman, H., Amasaki, S., Yokogawa, T., Kawahara, M.

-# A Survival Analysis-Based Prioritization of Code Checker Warning: A Case Study Using PMD
+# 58 ~~N/A A Survival Analysis-Based Prioritization of Code Checker Warning: A Case Study Using PMD~~

 ```
 (2020) Studies in Computational Intelligence, 844, pp. 69-83.